galaxyproject/training-material/topics/variant-analysis/tutorials/non-dip/tutorial.md

 > ### {% icon hands_on %} Hands-on: Assess quality of data
 >
-> 1. Run {% tool [FastQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.72+galaxy1) %} on each of the four fastq datasets with the following parameters:
+> 1. Run {% tool [FastQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.72+galaxy1) %} on each of the four FASTQ datasets with the following parameters:
 >       - {% icon param-files %} *"Short read data from your current history"*: all 4 FASTQ datasets selected with **Multiple datasets**
 >
 >    {% include snippets/select_multiple_datasets.md %}
 >